Starting a mom blog is relatively inexpensive. You can often find cheap or inexpensive products that give great results.

 There are great free theme’s available, but few of them are designed for extensive manipulation.
 They are designed for simplicity and will rarely allow you to create your perfect vision.

-One of the few things I recommend for new internet entrepreneurs to spend money on is a good theme.
+However, for a minimal cost, one of the few things I recommend for a new blogger is to spend money on the best wordpress theme for their purposes.

 I’ve spent many wasted hours trying to jury-rig themes to do stuff they just weren’t designed to do.
 There are thousands of WordPress themes available in the $40-100 range that will easily work for a beginning website.